New Feature Preview: Aggregation API for v3.2

 - Are they looking for some after-sales services related to chairs, such as repairs and maintenance?

-By using the Aggregations API, Maison's website can aggregate search results for chairs, displaying all items related to *chairs*, including any content items from the product catalog, blogs, or articles under the inspirations section.
+By using the Aggregation API, Maison's website can aggregate search results for chairs, displaying all items related to *chairs*, including any content items from the product catalog, blogs, or articles under the inspirations section.
 From here, the user can refine and narrow down their search further.

 Using data from an external system to enrich searches